Ride to Hell: Retribution: Reception

-EGM said: "Other games may have offered less content for more money or come up shorter in specific, individual areas, but I don’t think there’s ever been a game that does so many things so universally poorly".
+EGM said: "Other games may have offered less content for more money or come up shorter in specific, individual areas, but I don't think there's ever been a game that does so many things so universally poorly".
 The site rated it 0.5, with no positive remarks about the gameplay.

-Dan Ryckert of Game Informer said that "with the exception of some Kinect and Wii games that flat-out don't work, this is the worst video game I’ve played within this console generation".
+Dan Ryckert of Game Informer said that "with the exception of some Kinect and Wii games that flat-out don't work, this is the worst video game I've played within this console generation".
 Daniel Starkey of GameSpot gave the game 1/10, calling it a "hideous, slapped-together action game saturated with poor, nonsensical design choices".
 It became the second game after Big Rigs: Over the Road Racing to get GameSpot's lowest possible score.

 Steve Hannley of Hardcore Gamer gave the game 1/5, calling it "an offensive abomination of a game".
+Eurogamer rated the game 1/10.
+Reviewer Cara Ellison criticized the game's portrayal of women: "...women are completely, totally, transparently, a resource in this game".
+The treatment of women was also raised in Phil Iwaniuk's review for PlayStation Official Magazine – UK.
+Iwaniuk called the game "obnoxiously misogynistic".